 And tap Share Across Devices to report your combined screen time across any other devices you have that are signed in to the same Apple iCloud account.

-While it may not totally reduce the time you spend in front of a screen, visit Focus under Settings to silence alerts and notifications and apply other limits when you are working, sleeping, driving or do not otherwise want to be disturbed.
+While it may not totally reduce the time you spend in front of a screen, visit Focus under Seettings or in Control Center to silence alerts and notifications and apply other limits when you are working, sleeping , driving or simply don't want to be disturbed.

 Edward C. Baig is a contributing writer who covers technology and other consumer topics.
 He previously worked for USA Today, BusinessWeek, U.S. News & World Report and Fortune and is the author of Macs for Dummies and the coauthor of iPhone for Dummies and iPad for Dummies.